 - First time violation: $200 fine, residence hall probation and an educational project.

 - Second time violation: $300 fine, referral to the Office of Housing and Residence Life and possible suspension or removal from the residence halls.

 - Third time violation: $500 fine, referral to the Vice President for Students and suspension or removal from the residence halls.

 Intentional Fire Alarm Activation or Tampering with Fire Safety Signs/Apparatus:

 - First time violation: Minimum $500 fine, referral to the Office of Housing and Residence Life and possible suspension or removal from the residence halls.

 - Second time violation: Minimum $500 fine, referral to the Vice President for Students and suspension or removal from the residence halls.

 Smoking in the Residence Halls

-Smoking is prohibited within the residence halls.
+Smoking and the use of electronic smoking devices (vaping) is prohibited within the residence halls.
 Regardless of alarm activation, if it is determined that smoking has occurred inside the suite, all residents may be subject to the following sanctions: